Introduction to JavaScript

 JavaScript is a loosely-typed (dynamic) language meaning you do not specify the type of data you're using.
 Instead, JavaScript infers the type of data based on its value.

-In the past, all variables were declared with the var keyword.
-Newer versions of JavaScript introduced the keywords let and const that should now be used in place of var.
+In the past, all variables were declared with the var

-let should be used whenever you have a variable that you want to reassign at some point in your program.
+should be used whenever you have a variable that you want to reassign at some point in your program.

-const should be used whenever you have a variable that you won't every reassign.
+should be used whenever you have a variable that you won't every reassign.

 let unAssignedVar;